justin-marian/router/README.md

     - Each entry typically consists of a network prefix (destination IP address range), along with associated attributes such as the next hop, interface, and routing metrics.

   - **Insertion Process:**
-    - When a new routing entry needs to be added to a router's routing table, it is typically inserted through either dynamic routing protocols or manual configuration by network administrators.
+    - When a new routing entry needs to be added to a router's routing table, it is typically inserted by the admin.
-    - The insertion process begins with the router traversing the tree structure of its routing table to find the appropriate position for the new entry.
+    - Begins with the router traversing the tree structure of its routing table to find the appropriate position for the new entry.
     - The router compares the prefix and mask of the new entry with existing entries in the routing table to determine the correct position for insertion.
     - Once the correct position is found, the new entry is added to the routing table, ensuring that it maintains the hierarchical structure based on network prefixes.
     - Below is a simplified example of how a new routing entry might be inserted into a routing table represented as a prefix tree (trie) data structure:

-    Example:
+    **Example:**

-    ```
+    ```r
     Given the routing table:
         - Prefix: 192.168.1.0/24, Next Hop: 10.0.0.1
         - Prefix: 10.0.0.0/8, Next Hop: 192.168.0.1